binkley/kotlin-dice/README.md

 The smallest roll expression is just a die type, eg, `d6` meaning roll 1 6-sided die.
 See [_Examples_](#examples), below.

-Try `./roll.sh -- --demo` for a demonstration.
-(Plain `./roll.sh` prompts you to input dice expressions.)
+Try `./roll --demo` for a demonstration, or `./roll --demo --verbose` to see more in how roll expressions work.
+Running `./roll` prompts presents you an interactive prompt for entering and evaluating dice expressions.

 ## Table of contents